franktranvantu/nodejs-basics/README.md

-# Getting the Response Body
+# Parsing JSON

-In this section we'll get the body from the response using something called a Stream.
+We have the response body as a String.
+Let's convert it into an Object we can access the data more programmatically.